Ascentroid/Ascentroid/README.md

 * Unreal Engine level: Add lights (copy from template campaign if you want)
 * Unreal Engine level: Add powerups from the map kit
 * Unreal Engine level: Add level author decor letters and lights for them (if you want)
-* Unreal Engine world settings: Uncheck "Force no precompute lights" (turns off dynamic lights to prepare for light building)
 * Unreal Engine level: Add any desired triggers from the map kit (if applicable)
 * Unreal Engine level: Add any desired Blueprint scripting (if applicable)
+* Unreal Engine world settings: Uncheck "Force no precompute lights" (turns off dynamic lights to prepare for light building)
 * Unreal Engine level: Adjust global lights (lights will be brighter when light building, so turn them down)
 * Unreal Engine light build settings: Set the light build quality to "Production"
 * Unreal Engine level: Build lights
-* Unreal Engine content manager: Fix level light map UVs and resolution if necessary
+* Unreal Engine content manager: Fix level light map UVs and resolution if necessary; you may have to break up your level static meshes to fix lightmap UV overlaps; also give all your level static meshes an actor tag of "Level" (without quotes, case sensitive)
 * Unreal Engine level: Tweak and build lights repeatedly until you get it right (toggle "Force no precompute lights" in world settings to help; switch from dynamic to static to dynamic to static repeatedly to help figure out good lighting techniques in combination with light building [with the goal of producing final, baked, static lights])
-* Unreal Engine level: Run Cook.bat
+* Unreal Engine level: Run Cook
 * Finally: Test your campaign in the game.
 If it looks good, zip the campaign json and pak files, and offer to players (mission database may become available in the future, recommend something like Google Drive in the meantime)

 <br/><br/><br/>